cockroachdb/docs/cockroachcloud/backups-page.md

     The **Restore database** module displays with backup details.

 1. In the **Restore to** field, enter the name of the destination database.
+For multi-region databases, see [Restore a multi-region database](#restore-a-multi-region-database).

     {{site.data.alerts.callout_info}}
     [Resolve any naming conflicts](#resolve-a-database-naming-conflict) by using [`DROP`](../{{site.versions["stable"]}}/drop-database.html) or [`RENAME`](../{{site.versions["stable"]}}/rename-database.html) on the existing database.
 If you enter a unique name in the **Restore to** field, a new database will be created.